kumsumit/video_thumb_getter/README.md

-# video_thumbnail
+# video_thumb_getter

+Original code by maRci002 and web support added by Alberto-Monteiro.
+The intent for this package is to maintain dependencies up to date and add support for WASM by migrating dart:html to package:web.

 This plugin generates thumbnail from video file or URL.
 It returns image in memory or writes into a file.
 It offers rich options to control the image format, resolution and quality.
 Supports iOS / Android / web.
+WASM compatible

 [![pub ver](https://img.shields.io/badge/pub-v0.6.1-blue)](https://pub.dev/packages/video_thumb_getter)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/justsoft/)